 - A simple, secure platform that future-proofs data security

-Download “The Gorilla Guide to Comprehensive Microsoft 365 Backup” by ActualTechMedia, to learn more, and stay tuned for part two in this blog series, “Addressing critical data security gaps in Microsoft 365.”
+Download “The Gorilla Guide to Comprehensive Microsoft 365 Backup” by ActualTechMedia, to learn more, and read part two in this blog series, “How to fill in the gaps for Microsoft 365 data protection,” to further explore the complexities of cloud data protection for Microsoft 365.

 ¹Egress, “Outbound email: Microsoft 365’s security blind spot,” May 11, 2021.